addagger/ruby_volt/README.md

 * *GeographyValue* represents polygons

 And official documentation says:
-*"It should be noted that, although a description of the GeographyPointValue/GeographyValue structure is being provided here for completeness, in most cases the client interface does not need to interpret the structure.
-Generally the client passes the point representation unchanged between the server and the client application.*
+> "It should be noted that, although a description of the GeographyPointValue/GeographyValue structure is being provided here for completeness, in most cases the client interface does not need to interpret the structure.
+Generally the client passes the point representation unchanged between the server and the client application."

 However, for completeness, RubyVolt provides classes for such structures.